Shared Databases

 This section explains how to connect to an existing Shared Database in Geneious.
 You may need to speak to your system administrator for connection details, including the database type and your user account details.
 System administrators can also preconfigure the connection settings for users via the geneious.properties file.

-To connect to a Shared Database, select the Shared Database service in the Sources panel and click on New database connection.
+To connect to a Shared Database, use File > New database connection.
 Select the Connection Method tab that corresponds to your shared database -- either Direct SQL Connection or Geneious Server Database -- and enter the connection details provided by your system administrator.
 You can optionally choose to Connect account on start up (selected by default) if you would like to automatically log in to your shared database every time you use Geneious.

 Shared DB connection